inspec/inspec/docs/resources.rst

 be_symlink -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``be_symlink`` matcher tests if the file exists as a symbolic, or soft link that contains an absolute or relative path reference to another file.
-For example:
+The ``be_symlink`` matcher tests if the file exists as a symbolic, or soft link that contains an absolute or relative path reference to another file:

 .. code-block:: ruby